nlanky/pale-pass/README.md

 - `buildTime` - The amount of days the building takes to build.
 - `repairResources` - A `Resources` object that indicates the fixed amount of each resource required to repair the building.
 - `repairTime` - The amount of days the building takes to repair.
-- `icons` - An object that maps each state a building can be in (see `BuildingState` type) to an icon.
-This may be deprecated in the future as we intend to use the same icons for all buildings.
-For now, you can re-use an existing building's `icons` property value.
+- `images` - An object that maps each building image type to an image.
+There are three types: exterior, interior, and sketch.
+Interior is used in the building modal.
+Sketch is used for the building image if it has not been built yet.
+Otherwise, exterior is used.

 When specifying requirements, you can use the `NO_BUILDING_REQUIREMENTS` constant if the building doesn't require anything to be built.
 This constant sets `tier` to 1 (the starting tier) and `buildingIds`/`villagerIds` to empty arrays.